USS Jeannette (1878): Polar expedition

 The party headed by De Long began the long march inland over the marshy, half-frozen delta to hoped-for native settlements.
 After much hardship, with many of his men severely weakened, De Long sent the two strongest, William F. C. Nindemann and Louis P. Noros, ahead for help; they eventually found a settlement and survived.
 De Long and his 11 companions died of cold and starvation.
 In the meantime, on the other side of the delta, Melville and his party had found a native village and were rescued.
 Melville persuaded a group of locals to help him search for his commander.
 He succeeded in finding their landing place on the delta, and recovered De Long's logbook and other important records but returned without locating the De Long group.
 In the following spring, Melville set out again, and found the bodies of De Long and his companions on 23 March 1882.

 On 18 June 1884, wreckage from Jeannette was found on an ice floe near Julianehåb, near the south-western corner of Greenland.
 This indicated that an ocean current flowed from east to west across the polar sea.
 It gave the Norwegian explorer Fridtjof Nansen the idea that a properly-constructed ship could enter the ice in the east, survive the pressure during the drift, and emerge in the Atlantic, perhaps having traversed the pole itself.
 This theory was the basis of Nansen's Fram expedition of 1893–1896.

 Although the open Polar Sea theory ended with Jeannette's voyage, the ship's meteorological and oceanographic records have provided 21st-century climatologists with valuable data relating to climate change and the shrinking of the polar icecap.

 Recovery plan

 In February 2015 the Russian adventurer, traveler and media personality Andrey Khoroshev announced that in consultation with the Russian Geographical Society, he was developing plans to locate and raise the wreck of Jeannette.
 Khoroshev told The Siberian Times: "This vessel lies at a depth of only 18 m, with the known location down to 1,000 m.
 So in modern day conditions, to find and raise it is not such a hard task."
 He imagined that the event would be a great boost for Russia's relations with the United States, "which are not very good right now".
 However, a survey of the area where the ship sank did not reveal any results and as of December 2019, it had not been found.

+In fiction

+Captain Edward Ellsberg recounted the voyage of the Jeannette in his book Hell on Ice published in 1938.
+It tells the journey through the eyes of the chief engineer.

+The path and fate of the Jeannette is mentioned several times in Buddy Levy's account of the disastrous journey of HMCS Karluk, Empire of Ice and Stone.
+The crew of the Karluk were familiar with how eerily similar their circumstances were with those experienced by the Jeannette.